 This is similar in function to the [Save] button except that it always displays standard Windows 'Save As' dialog.
-You
+You to choose the name of the file, directory, and file type (.SEQ, Type 1.
+MID, Type 0.
+MID, .KAR. or .DP)

-The Batch File Conversion feature converts a group of files in a folder over to another file type.
-All of the most popular audio file types are supported, as well as RealBand .SEQ files, Band-in-a-Box files, and MIDI files.

-This will display a menu that allows you to save tracks as a file.
+- The Batch File Conversion feature converts a group of files in a folder over to another file type.
+All of the most popular audio file types are supported, as well as RealBand .SEQ files, Band-in-a-Box files, and MIDI files. - This will display a menu that allows you to save tracks as a file.
 You can choose to save as a stereo WAV file, compressed file, WMA file, or individual file (WAV/MIDI).